-As of January 1, 2023, the Company adopted ASU 2022-02, Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructuring and Vintage Disclosures, see Note 1.
-There were no modifications on loans to borrowers experiencing financial difficulty during the year ended December 31, 2023.
-There were no new troubled debt restructurings during the year ended December 31, 2022.
+As of January 1, 2023, the Company adopted ASU 2022-02, Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructuring and Vintage Disclosures.
+There were no modifications on loans to borrowers experiencing financial difficulty during the year ended December 31, 2024 and 2023.